Diamante Soccer Academy LLC

 OFFSIDE

-A keeper is offside when he/she enters the opponents half.
-After infringement he/she loses possession of the ball.
+A keeper is offside when he/she enter the opponent’s half.
+After infringement, he/she loses possession of the ball.
 Play resumes with both keepers starting on their own goal lines.

 MODIFICATIONS

-Any or all rule modifications may be made at the tournament director discretion including but not limited to:
+Any or all rule modifications may be made at the tournament director’s discretion, including but not limited to:

-If weather stops the event from completing and a minimum number of 3 games have been played, the event will be considered final.
+If the weather stops the event from completing and a minimum of 3 games have been played, the event will be considered final.
 The winners will be determined by standings.

-If less than 3 games have been played, then a partial refund will be given or a transfer of full registration fee to another event will be offered.
+If fewer than 3 games have been played, then a partial refund will be given, or a transfer of the full registration fee to another event will be offered.

 INJURIES

-- Keepers must complete the match in order to win the match.
-Once a serious injury takes place, an Athletic trainer must state they are safe to continue to play the game.
+• Keepers must complete the match to win the match.
+Once a serious injury takes place, an Athletic trainer must state that they are safe to continue to play the game.
 Once this takes place, parents and the injured player are able to decide if they would like to continue.

 CANCELLATION/REFUND POLICY

-- If the Goalkeeper Wars event is canceled due to weather it will be rescheduled for another date in summer.
-Partial refund may be given if the attendee cannot attend the new date given.
+• If the Goalkeeper Wars event is canceled due to weather, it will be rescheduled for another date in the summer.
+A partial refund may be given if the attendee cannot attend the new date given.

-- Partial refund of registration will only be given with advanced notice, prior to the schedule being completed.
+• Partial refund of registration will only be given with advanced notice, prior to the scheduled completion.

 Refunds will not be given without prior notification or if the player is a “No Show” on game day.